 We understand that interviews and selection days as part of the admissions process can involve challenging assessment in a new situation or environment.
 To try and prevent mishaps, travel delays or other events from affecting your performance, please:

 If you have any concerns, or need advice speak to our staff as soon as possible to ensure we are fully informed and can take any issues into account when reviewing our assessments.
 Staff will be very happy to advise you.

 Education providers and examination boards will usually have mechanisms in place for supporting disabled students and providing any reasonable adjustments during their studies and examinations.
 As such, having a disability or health condition does not of itself constitute a ‘mitigating circumstance’ within this policy.
-King’s is keen to encourage disabled applicants to apply and offers support for applicants whilst studying – see our Disability Advisory Service for further details.
+King’s is keen to encourage disabled applicants to apply and offers support for applicants whilst studying – see Disability Support for further details.